yasmeen45/communigo/README.md

   beginner to pro

 ## Phase 4: Task 2
-*NOTE: Please use the "Exit" button in the main menu, not the "X" in the top right corner of the window.*
+*NOTE: To exit application, please use the "Exit" button in the main menu, not the "X" in the top right corner of the window.*

 Sample of events: